 If you qualify, you can receive financial help as a reduction to your monthly insurance premium.
 You can also choose to receive this money as one lump sum come tax time.
 Financial help is based on your household income.
 That means, if you end up making more or less money than when you applied, then the amount of your financial help could change.
 To avoid any surprises come tax season, report these changes to Covered California.

 Applying for Financial Help

 You can only apply for financial help through Covered California.
 Whether or not you qualify — and the amount — depends on your estimated income for that year, how many people are in your tax household, your age, and your ZIP code.

-Check out this interactive calculator to find out how much financial help you can get to pay for health coverage.
+Check out our interactive calculator to find out how much financial help you can get to pay for health coverage.
 You can then explore the costs of plans in your area by using the Shop and Compare tool.
 Remember, you can receive financial help as a monthly reduction of your premium cost or as one lump sum at tax time – it’s up to you to choose the option that best suits your needs.

 Self-Employed and Small Business Owner Tax Deductions